 - Remove unnecessary noise and clutter from your sidebar.
 Having too many options can overwhelm your visitors sometimes and distract them away from your conversion goal.

 - If you are using WordPress, make sure you’re using a well coded and frequently updated theme like Genesis.
-A glitchy website is a conversion killer.
+A glitchy website is a conversion killing website.

 - Choose your branding colors wisely.
-Avoid using anything annoying, such as silly bright vibrant, neon colors on high-contrast backgrounds both in your design and content.
+Avoid using anything annoying or too vibrant, such as silly neon colors over high-contrast backgrounds both in your design and your content.

 - Make sure your entire website is optimized for mobile devices.